AnthonyAniobi/Date_Format_Field/README.md

 - Automatic addition of separators
 - Two Spearators for time formating
 - Sets Keboard type to date keyboard
+- Input Formater for inplementation in basic keyboards

 ## Getting Started